Entry requirements for research degrees

 English language - all research degrees

 Students whose previous degree was not studied for in English are required to provide evidence of proficiency.
-Please see further information on English language requirements for postgraduate law courses.
+Please see further information on the English language requirements for postgraduate law courses.

 UK visa requirements - all research degrees